How to Set Up a Rule Workflow

 How to get started with an Auto-Adjust DueDate-Based Workflow: If you haven’t done so already, create a Flowsana account here.
 After you’ve created an account and received an email that your account is set up, go to My Workflows on the Flowsana ...

 Notes and Tips on Using Rule Workflows

 Most Conditions and Actions for Rules are self-explanatory.
 Here are a few notes on how to use specific Conditions and Actions, that might not be obvious.
-CONDITIONS Starts or due...
-When using any of the date-based rule conditions, you must ...
+In addition to these tips, note that you can use Flowana's variable substitution capability in ...